PPranesh/My_ToDo_version_1/README.md

 # My ToDo Version 1

-**This Project is made to get a knowledge on EJS Module, NPM Modules and some Js Concepts.**
+**This Project is made to get a knowledge on ExpressJs, EJS, MongoDB, Mongoose, NPM Modules and some Js Concepts.**

 ### Project Dependency